arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 ## Transactionality and Limitations

-- On a single server, upserts are generally executed transactioanlly in an all-or-nothing fashion.
+- On a single server, upserts are generally executed transactionally in an all-or-nothing fashion.

   For sharded collections in cluster deployments, the entire query and/or upsert